kradalby/MagickWand/README.md

 ## Building, Testing and XCode Setup

-If `pgk-config` is installed no extra flags are required.
+If `pkg-config` is installed no extra flags are required.